-Post implementation testing activities must be conducted and documented to determine if the results of the change occurred as expected.
-In addition, a review of change activities should be conducted to determine if success criteria were met and capture lessons learned and potential improvements if there were issues or the change was unsuccessful.
+Post implementation testing activities must be conducted and documented in order to determine if the results of the change occurred as expected.
+In addition, a review of change activities should be conducted to capture lessons learned and potential improvements that can be made for future changes.
 Post implementation reviews may be conducted in CAB or change review meetings.